cdifranco1/weather_cli/README.md

-# Weather CLI App
+# Weather CLI Web-Scraping App
-### A simple CLI application to scrape weather info for any given city.
+### A simple CLI application to scrape weather info for any given city from google search.

 ### Installation (for Mac users)
 Clone the repository and cd into the root directory and run "bash install.sh".
 This should install the script in /usr/local/bin, and will install the app dependencies into your python site-packages.